samjulien/blog/_posts/2018-08-31-developing-real-time-web-applications-with-server-sent-events.markdown

 ## Summary

-In this article, we used Server-Sent Events to implement a real-time application that simulates a flight timetable.
-During the implementation, we had the opportunity to explore the features that the standard provides to support event typing, connection control, and restoring.
+In this article, we used Server-Sent Events to develop a real-time application that simulates a flight timetable.
+During the development, we had the opportunity to explore the features that the standard provides to support event typing, connection control, and restoring.
 We also learned how to add support Server-Sent Events on browsers that do not support it by default.
 Lastly, we took a look at a brief comparison between Server-Sent Events and WebSockets.

 If needed, you can [check and download the final code of the project developed throughout this article from this GitHub repository](https://github.com/andychiare/server-sent-events).